wprender/cloudbreak-docs/docs/topologies.md

-# Platforms
+# Platform Tagging

 > This feature is part of `TECHNICAL PREVIEW`.

-You can define platform tag that can be attached to credentials, networks, and templates to bundle together different configurations.
+You can define platform tags and attach them to credentials, networks, and templates to bundle together different configurations.

 ## Data Locality and Topologies